zephyrproject-rtos/zephyr/doc/subsystems/bluetooth/devel.rst

 You might need to replace :literal:`--index 0` with the index of the Controller you wish to manage.
-Additional information aobut :file:`btmgmt` can be found in its manual pages.
+Additional information about :file:`btmgmt` can be found in its manual pages.